Secure access service edge: Firewall as a Service (FWaaS)

 FWaaS is a firewall offered as a cloud service, rather than on premises as software or hardware.
 Most FWaaS providers offer NGFW capabilities.
 Typically, an entire organization is connected to a single FWaaS cloud with no requirement for maintaining its own firewall infrastructure.
 SASE combines edge FWaaS with other security functions and SD-WAN.

 Similar technology

 Network as a Service (NaaS)

 SASE and NaaS overlap in concept.
 NaaS delivers virtualized network infrastructure and services using a cloud subscription business model.
 Like SASE it offers reduced complexity and management costs.
-Typically, different NaaS providers offer different service packages, such as a package of WAN and secure VPN's as a service, bandwidth on demand, or hosted networks as a service.
+Typically, different NaaS providers offer different service packages, such as a package of WAN and secure VPNs as a service, bandwidth on demand, or hosted networks as a service.
 By contrast SASE is meant to be a single comprehensive secure SD-WAN solution for branch offices, mobile users, data centers and any other secure enterprise WAN requirement.